Mithgol/node-fido2twi/README.md

 ## Configuration steps

 1. Visit https://apps.twitter.com/ and register an application.
 You may use “fido2twi” as the application's name and https://github.com/Mithgol/node-fido2twi/ as its site.
-The application must have the default “Read and Write” permissons (“Read only” won't suffice) because it posts messages to Twitter.
+The application must have the default “Read and Write” permissions (“Read only” won't suffice) because it posts messages to Twitter.

 2. Create an access token.